-My name is Andrew, and I have spent the last 27 years managing industrial maintenance departments.
+My name is Andrew, and I have spent the last 42 years in the industrial maintenance field, with 31 of those years managing industrial maintenance departments.
 I’m a lifelong learner who also likes to mentor and teach others with a willingness to listen and learn.

 I have a natural curiosity about “how things work” and have a strong desire to “make things better.”
-In 2020 I decided to leave the comfort of a Maintenance Manager and Director of Information Technology position that I held for many years for the challenges of a new position at a company that needed a lot of help.
+In 2019, I decided to leave the comfort of a Maintenance Manager and Director of Information Technology position I held for many years for the challenges of a new position at a company that needed much help.

 The new position is filled with challenges from many directions.
-Many machines are outdated and poorly maintained, while import machines are of poor design and require excessive maintenance and attention.
-The existing maintenance team is a couple of great guys, but they lack all the necessary technical skills required for the facility.
-Compounding these things is business nearly doubled in 2021.
+Many machines need to be replaced, updated, and better maintained.
+The import machines are poorly designed and require excessive maintenance and attention.
+The existing maintenance team comprises several great guys who must gain all the technical skills necessary for the facility.
+Compounding these things, business nearly doubled in 2021.